ziliolu/42_minishell/README.md

 |                |                        | d_redir_out - 'file2'                 |
 |                |                        | redir_in - "eof"                      |

 >! **⚠️** Redirects are elements that belong to the specific command in which they are found.
-In the given example, the redirects 'redir_out - "file1"', 'd_redir_out - 'file2'', and 'redir_in - "eof"' are associated with the 'wc' command.
-They are not new commands and will be represented by the structure's array of `t_redirs` found inside `t_command`.
+In the given example, the redirects are associated with the wc command.
+They are not new commands and will be represented by the structure's array `t_redirs` found inside `t_command`.

 ## Installation